Chinese spring offensive: PVA attacks the Kansas Line (23–24 April)

-Kapyong (22–25 April)
+Kapyong (22–27 April)

 In the Kapyong sector, the offensive saw the 27th British Commonwealth Brigade establish blocking positions in the Kapyong Valley, also one of the key routes south to the capital, Seoul.
 The two forward battalions—3rd Battalion, Royal Australian Regiment (3 RAR) and 2nd Battalion, Princess Patricia's Canadian Light Infantry (2 PPCLI)—occupied positions astride the valley and hastily developed defences on 23 April.
 As thousands of ROK soldiers began to withdraw through the valley, the PVA infiltrated the brigade position under the cover of darkness, and assaulted the 3 RAR on Hill 504 during the evening and into the following day.
 Although heavily outnumbered, the 27th Brigade held their positions into the afternoon before the 3 RAR withdrew to positions in the rear of the brigade on the evening of 24 April, with both sides having suffered heavy casualties.
-The PVA then turned their attention to the 2 PPCLI on Hill 677, but during a fierce night battle they were unable to dislodge them and sustained enormous casualties.
-The fighting helped blunt the PVA offensive and the actions of the 2 PPCLI and the 3 RAR at Kapyong were important in helping to prevent a breakthrough on the United Nations Command central front, and ultimately the capture of Seoul.
-The two battalions bore the brunt of the assault and stopped an entire PVA division during the hard-fought defensive battle.
-The next day the PVA withdrew back up the valley to their north, in order to regroup for the second impulse of the offensive.
+The PVA then turned their attention to the 2 PPCLI on Hill 677, now surrounded and without resupply of ammunition or medical equipment.
+During a fierce night battle the PVA were unable to dislodge the 2 PPCLI and sustained enormous casualties, mostly from artillery fire directed onto the 2 PPCLI positions from 16 New Zealand Field Regiment about five miles distant.
+The fighting helped blunt the PVA offensive and the actions of the 2 PPCLI and the 3 RAR at Kapyong prevented a breakthrough on the United Nations Command central front, the potential encirclement of US forces in Korea, and ultimately the capture of Seoul.
+The two battalions of about 700 men each bore the brunt of the assault and stopped two PVA divisions, a total of about 20,000 men, during the hard-fought defensive battle.
+On late 25 April, the PVA largely withdrew back up the valley to their north, in order to regroup for the second impulse of the offensive.